 Library cards are free to Wisconsin residents.
 Identification and proof of residence are required for adults when the card application is completed.
-Minors (17 years old and younger) need a parent or guardian signature on their application.
+An electronic signature is also needed when signing up for a library card.
+Minors (17 years old and younger) need a parent or guardian signature.
 There is no minimum age requirement to obtain a library card.
 Lawrence University students may also receive a card by showing current school ID.

 Personal identification is required to check out library materials if a card is forgotten.
 Lost your card?
 The first time you lose it the replacement is free; subsequent replacements are $3.00.
 Please notify the staff if we need to change your name, address, or telephone on your account.
 Most library cards are valid for three years.